 For anyone interested in reading more about the various Egyptian obelisks scattered in cities around the World, I thoroughly recommend Susan Sorek’s The Emperors’ Needles.
 Sorek’s book provides fascinating biographies of each of the obelisks, explaining why these objects were so significant to Roman rulers.

 Looking at the Vatican Obelisk with Saint Peter’s Basilica in the background.

 Visiting St Peter’s Square & the Vatican City

 The Omnia Vatican and Rome Card gets you free or reduced entry into most of the main attractions in Rome and Vatican City over a three day period (consecutive days).
 Public transport is also available for Omnia cardholders, as is fast track entry into many sites and museums.

 Tours & Activities in the Vatican City

 There are a number of tours of various aspects of the Vatican City.
-One of the highlights of the Vatican Gardens and Vatican Museums Tour is the Our Lady of Lourdes grotto.
-Take a two-hour tour of St Peter’s Basilica, or a tour that includes a entry to the top of the Cupola with stunning views over Rome.
-For something special, after an early buffet-style breakfast in the Pinecone Courtyard enter the Vatican Museums before the general public.
+One of the highlights of the Vatican Gardens and Sistine Chapel Tour is the Apostolic Residence.
+Take a One Hour Tour of St Peter’s Basilica, or a Tour of the Basilica that includes the Dome and the Underground Crypt.
+For something special, after an early buffet-style breakfast in the Pinecone Courtyard enter the Vatican Museums before the public.
 If you have a whole day to spare, try the Vatican in One Day, which is the most comprehensive tour of Vatican City and the only tour that takes in all the Basilicas and the museums.
 The tour also includes Michelangelo’s Sistine Chapel, the Gallery of Maps and Raphael’s Rooms.
 Or have a look at the variety of tours and activities on offer for visitors to the Vatican City and Rome.